The-Spirit/C64_Prologic-Dos_Classic/README.md

 @XE+/-         Enable/disable VERIFY after error query
 @XD+/-         Enable/disable 35/40 tracks
 @XS            Show advanced floppy status: 04,R+,F+,V+,E+,D+,00,00 (Standard values)</pre>

+## Building
+Use 27C128 or larger eproms to program the drive-roms and place the content at the end of the address range.
+This is necessary because the unused pens are high as standard due to compatibility.

+Making the cable requires a 14-veined flat cable, mount the IDC connector with the cams towards each other.
+Do not place the strain relief on the connector that goes into the disk drive.
+This will otherwise be too high and will skew the PCB when placing the top.
+This may result in the CPU breaking down.

 ## Sources
 1. https://www.c64-wiki.de/wiki/Prologic_DOS_Classic